Learn how to build a great social media report for leadership: what to include, key metrics by goal, a free template, and how to automate it.

 Here’s a step-by-step guide on how to create an effective social media report.

-Before I pull a single metric for my report, I decide why I am creating the report and who will read it.
+Before I pull a single social media metric for my report, I decide why I am creating the report and who will read it.
 This choice shapes everything that comes next.

 The goal and audience determine which metrics you include, what story you tell, and how much detail you go into.